 CGE’s Summer Interns Play Significant Role in the Open Ventilator System Initiative (OVSI)

 When the COVID-19 pandemic struck, there were ten countries in Africa that had no ventilators, and the World Health Organisation estimated that there were fewer than 2,000 working devices across the entire continent.
 In response, the Open Ventilator System Initiative (OVSI) was formed.
 OVSI is a consortium of academics, engineers, intensive care medics, innovators and industry partners from across Africa and the UK that evolved an initial idea proposed at the University of Cambridge in March 2020.
-The Centre for Global Equality continues to play a principal role in the consortium as development continues, and this report reveals how its two summer interns, Ben Moore and Zinzan Gurney, had a significant impact on the oxygen concentrator work package.
+The Centre for Global Equality was an OVSI co-founder and continues to play a key role in the consortium as it evolves.
+Here we reveal how CGE summer intern, Ben Moore, contributed significantly to the development of the OVSI oxygen concentrator for his final year engineering project.

-Ben is a fourth year student at the Institute for Manufacturing (IfM) and Zinzan is in his third year at the Department of Engineering.
-Ben is passionate about design and manufacturing in the context of international development and humanitarian aid, and in particular the role that local manufacturing has in empowering communities.
-During Summer 2019 Ben worked on a pilot project in rehabilitation hospitals to repair broken medical equipment using 3D printed replacement parts.
-Zinzan aims to pursue a career in the engineering industry that will give him the opportunity to work on projects that seek to address the UN’s Sustainable Development Goals.
+Ben is a fourth year student at the Institute for Manufacturing (IfM) at the University of Cambridge.
+He is passionate about design and manufacturing in the context of international development and humanitarian aid, and in particular the role that local manufacturing can play in empowering communities.
+During the summer of 2019 Ben worked in Fiji with CGE member organisation, Field Ready, on a pilot project in rehabilitation hospitals, repairing broken medical equipment using 3D printed replacement parts.

-Ben joined the OVSI oxygen concentrator team at the end of May and was initially tasked with conducting in-depth desk-research to investigate how the impact of environmental factors, such as heat, humidity and altitude may affect the performance of the oxygen concentrator.
-Ben engaged with clinicians and engineers in the UK and Sub Saharan Africa and presented his findings back to the teams in Ethiopia, Kenya and the UK.
+Ben joined the OVSI oxygen concentrator team at the end of May 2020 and was initially tasked with conducting in-depth desk-research on how environmental factors like heat, humidity and altitude might affect the performance of the oxygen concentrator.
+Ben engaged with clinicians and engineers in the UK and in Africa and presented his findings back to the teams in Ethiopia, Kenya and the UK.
 Ben’s research had a direct impact on the designs themselves, and also on business model considerations.
-Ben’s aptitude and enthusiasm impressed the UK team, and as a result there was a real desire to keep him involved in the project.
+His aptitude and enthusiasm impressed the UK team, and there was a real desire to keep him involved in the initiative.

-Around this time, the current student cohort of Matt Wang and Alex Watson was coming to the end of its sprint, and this provided the perfect opportunity for Ben to become directly involved with hands-on design and engineering of the oxygen concentrator.
-Overall momentum of the oxygen concentrator work package was now building fast as the realisation dawned that this relatively basic piece of equipment could in fact offer life-saving oxygen therapy to millions of patients around the world, and not just those suffering from COVID-19.
+At the time, OVSI’s initial student cohort, led by Matt Wang and Alex Watson, was coming to the end of its sprint, which provided a perfect opportunity for Ben to become directly involved with hands-on design and engineering of the oxygen concentrator.
+Overall momentum of the oxygen concentrator team was building fast as the realisation dawned that this relatively basic piece of equipment could, in fact, offer life-saving oxygen therapy to millions of patients around the world, and not just those suffering from COVID-19.

 A vital aspect of the OVSI initiative is that the designs be open sourced so that they are available globally.
-Ben was supported by a second intern, Zinzan Gurney, to carry out this crucial piece of work.
-Both devices, the ventilator and the concentrator must be made available on GitLab, the open source platform, but priority of focus was given to the ventilator due to it being considered for inclusion by the United Nations Technology Access Partnership.
-Ben and Zinzan worked through a busy shared server in an effort to firstly gather together all of the relevant documentation, and then to categorise it in a manner that would ensure the correct ventilator version was the one that would be published on the GitLab repository.
-Ben and Zinzan worked closely with Tash Ramsander and Antonio D’Ammaro, who had both led the Whittle Lab team that designed the ventilator prototypes, and with Professor Axel Zeitler from CEB.
-Together they worked through the different sets of documentation that Ben and Zinzan had found, and categorised them against the relevant iteration of the device.
-This piece of work is almost complete, bar what should be an exciting 4-week Michaelmas sprint, where a small team of volunteers will disassemble and reassemble the Whittle V2 prototype to ensure that the documentation matches the reality.
+Ben was supported by another CGE Summer Intern, Zinzan Gurney, to carry out this crucial piece of work.
+The designs of both devices, the ventilator and the concentrator, are to be made available on GitLab, a leading open source platform.
+However, documentation of the ventilator was prioritised because it was being considered for inclusion by the United Nations Technology Access Partnership (TAP).
+Ben and Zinzan worked on a complex server, gathering all relevant documentation and categorising it effectively for publication on the GitLab repository.
+The two worked closely with Professor Axel Zeitler, who leads OVSI overall, and with Tashiv Ramsander and Antonio D’Ammaro, key members of the Whittle Lab team that designed the ventilator prototypes.
+Together, the team worked through generations of design documentation and categorised these according to each iteration of the device.